Our Habitat Homeowners

-Irene and Francis Pang have front row seats to their very own home build.
+Irene and Francis have front row seats to their very own home build.
 The couple, along with their two children, currently live in a Waterdown apartment building, and will be getting to move into their new Habitat Hamilton home located in a central area of the town in the summer of 2019.
-The Pang’s have visited what will soon be their new home, allowing their kids to see the build progress in action and get excited about their new bedrooms.
+They have visited what will soon be their new home, allowing their kids to see the build progress in action and get excited about their new bedrooms.
 Their youngest, a six-year-old daughter, will waste no time telling you about where her room is going to be in her new house and how she is going to decorate it.
-The Pang’s are a humble family, working hard to make ends meet on a one-person salary while living in a building with high tenant turnover.
-The Pang’s eldest child, a 10-year-old son, attends a school in Waterdown that supports his special needs – being able to stay in his current school catchment area is essential for him to thrive, and Francis and Irene are thrilled that will be possible.
-The Pang’s cant wait to move into their new home, start a vegetable garden, and have enough space so the kids can finally have their friends over for sleepovers.
+This family is a humble one, working hard to make ends meet on a one-person salary while living in a building with high tenant turnover.
+The eldest child, a 10-year-old son, attends a school in Waterdown that supports his special needs – being able to stay in his current school catchment area is essential for him to thrive, and Francis and Irene are thrilled that will be possible.
+The family cant wait to move into their new home, start a vegetable garden, and have enough space so the kids can finally have their friends over for sleepovers.

-Mike and Anita Ross know what it means to step up.
+Mike and Anita know what it means to step up.
 The couple are guardians to their three grandchildren, working hard to ensure the kids have a strong, stable and self-reliant future.
 Mike and Anita are the embodiment of selflessness, currently sleeping in the living room of their two-bedroom apartment so their grandkids can have the bedrooms.
 Mike and Anita are looking forward to having their own home, a lifelong dream, and paying an interest-free, geared-to-income mortgage instead of rent.
-Mike and Anita say owning their own home is a dream come true, and the opportunity to be a Habitat Hamilton homeowner solidifies their belief that if you work hard enough, opportunities will come your way.
+This family says owning their own home is a dream come true, and the opportunity to be a Habitat Hamilton homeowner solidifies their belief that if you work hard enough, opportunities will come your way.